instaclustr/cassandra-operator/doc/op_guide.md

 #in the project root directory e.g. cd ~/git/cassandra-operator/

 #Start a minikube cluster with enough resources, cassandra is hungry!
-minikube start --cpus 4 --memory 4096 --vm-driver hyperkit --kubernetes-version v1.9.4
+minikube start --cpus 4 --memory 4096 --kubernetes-version v1.9.4

 #Use the minikube docker context
 eval $(minikube docker-env)